 5.2.1 School-based examinations may be held during the designated central examination period, or at any other time specified for an examination in the published unit outline.

-5.2.2 School-based examinations held during the central examination period should be held during the examination session commencing at 5.00 pm or on Saturdays.
+5.2.2 School-based examinations held during the central examination period should be held after the final examination session for the day, commencing at 6.00 pm or on Saturdays.

 5.2.3 In the event of a clash between a central examination and a School-based examination, the central examination will have priority and the School-based examination will need to be rescheduled.